emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

 #### Create a "tree" of documents

-***Wiki.js*** does not offer a document tree structure directly.
+***E-doc*** does not offer a document tree structure directly.
 Creating a structure (tree) of documents is done automatically by grouping sites according to the paths in which they are available.

 1. To create document structures (trees), create sites with the following paths: